usanorth811/pelicancorp/index.md

 ## Review Your Membership

 Prior to the December 16th software cutover, all Underground Service Alert of Northern CA & NV member representatives will need to review and confirm their membership information within the new system.
-Use the get started video below as a step by step guide on how to setup your account and review your membership.
+Use the get started video below as a step by step guide on how to setup your account and review your membership, or download the DPP training guide.
 <div style="padding:75% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/755761705?h=581e700307&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Damage Prevention Portal - Setting up your account"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 For more information on how to log into the system and confirm your membership, contact us at <a href="mailto:memberservices@usanorth811.org?subject=DPP%20Login">memberservices@usanorth811.org</a>
+<a href="https://usanorth811.github.io/pelicancorp/assets/PDF/MemberRepDPPTrainingDocument.pdf" class="btn mr-4">DPP Training Guide</a>

 ## Test Tickets
 Test tickets with 2023 format changes are available for download [here](/pelicancorp/ticket_delivery/ticket_delivery_options.html).